VLPLAY-Games/LufiraOS/documentation/07_drivers.md

 - **Disk** – ATA PIO read/write for raw sector access (primary IDE channel).
 - **Keyboard** – PS/2 keyboard with scancode translation, modifier handling, and IRQ1 interrupt support.
 - **Mouse** – PS/2 mouse initialisation and packet decoding.
+- **USB** – a UHCI host‑controller driver plus a USB HID boot‑protocol keyboard/mouse driver, unified with PS/2 through a shared input dispatcher.
 - **PCI** – bus enumeration, configuration space access, and BAR (Base Address Register) management.
 - **AC’97** – audio controller (Intel ICH‑compatible) with DMA‑based playback and tone generation.

 Drivers are designed to be initialised early in the kernel boot process, after the physical memory manager (PMM) and interrupt descriptor table (IDT) are set up.
 All drivers are polled or interrupt‑driven; the console is used for debugging and user interaction.
+Most drivers' verbose status output is gated by **developer mode** (see [`04_logging.md`](04_logging.md)) — by default only errors and a handful of high-level "ready/not ready" lines are shown; enable it with the `devmode` shell command or `make debug` to see per‑device/per‑register detail.

 ---